bZx Protocol (BZRX) Price Hits $0.21 on Major Exchanges

-bZx Protocol (CURRENCY:BZRX) traded down 12.6% against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on February 22nd.
-One bZx Protocol coin can currently be purchased for about $0.21 or 0.00000555 BTC on major cryptocurrency exchanges. bZx Protocol has a market capitalization of $85.07 million and approximately $1.26 million worth of bZx Protocol was traded on exchanges in the last day.
-Over the last week, bZx Protocol has traded 13.4% lower against the U.S. dollar.
+bZx Protocol (CURRENCY:BZRX) traded down 13.2% against the US dollar during the 24 hour period ending at 22:00 PM Eastern on February 27th. bZx Protocol has a total market capitalization of $85.61 million and $1.24 million worth of bZx Protocol was traded on exchanges in the last day.
+One bZx Protocol coin can currently be bought for approximately $0.21 or 0.00000558 BTC on major cryptocurrency exchanges.
+In the last seven days, bZx Protocol has traded 1.8% lower against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.